miuxsoph/soh10fffe.rs/readme.md

-# SOH Supplementary Private Use Area B U+10FFFE Programming Language
+# SOH Supplementary Private Use Area B U+10FFFE

 ## Introduction

-This is an interpreter for a programming language using the SOH character and the Unicode character U+10FFFE.
-This interpreter processes a language that works with a bit tape containing 50,000 zeroes.
-It recognizes several commands, each affecting the bit tape's contents.
+This is rust interpreter for a esolang using the SOH character and the Unicode character U+10FFFE.
+The program starts with a bit tape containing 50,000 zeroes.
+Here are the different commands (all overwrite the current bit unless otherwise specified):

 ## Commands